openhwgroup/cv32e40p/README.md

 RI5CY fully implements the RV32IMFC instruction set and many custom instruction set extensions that improve its performance for signal processing applications.
-It partially supports the privileged spec 1.10, USER MODE and Physical Memory Protection unit.
+It partially supports the privileged spec 1.10, USER MODE and Physical Memory Protection.

 It has a custom debug support.